Yellow Sapphire Gemstones

 Yellow sapphires are most famously found in Madagascar and Tanzania and also in India, Sri Lanka and Russia.

-Care for your Yellow Sapphire:
+Care for your Yellow Sapphire Gems:

-The yellow sapphire stone is very hard, and should be cleaned with warm detergent water and a soft brush.
+The yellow sapphire Stone is very hard, and should be cleaned with warm detergent water and a soft brush.

-How to wear after buying Yellow Sapphire
+How to wear after buying Yellow Sapphire Stones

-Only a gem expert or a Chakra practitioner can guide you about the proper yellow sapphire stone to buy, because every wearer has a unique range of symptoms and illnesses.
+Only a Gem expert or a Chakra practitioner can guide you about the proper yellow sapphire stone to buy, because every wearer has a unique range of symptoms and illnesses.

 It should be worn on a Thursday.